AvalosB/Twitch_Chaat_DS/readme.md

     -When complete enter the command "node index.js" this will use Node.JS to run the program

     -As long as the console is up and running the bot will be active

+##Discord commands

+    -!clearchat this will clear 100 chat messages

+    -!clear this one takes a number as an arguement like !clear 5

+    -these only work in discord channel